Teaneck, New Jersey: Arts and culture

 The Puffin Foundation and its Puffin Cultural Forum have been leading supporters and producers of art in Teaneck, sponsoring plays and art exhibitions at its location on Puffin Way.

 Teaneck is home to the Ethical Culture Society of Bergen County, founded in 1953.
 The Bergen Society is a member organization of the American Ethical Union.

 The Teaneck Community Band presents a series of outdoor band concerts at the Votee Park Bandshell each summer.
 The 69th annual series, in 2013, was sponsored by the Puffin Foundation.

 2013–2014 marked the 78th season of the Bergen Philharmonic Orchestra, which performed in the auditorium of Benjamin Franklin Middle School, having been founded in 1938 as the Teaneck Symphony Orchestra.

-The now-defunct Teaneck Cultural Arts Coalition had organized many community-wide cultural events, including an annual First Night community celebration of the arts held for several years through New Year's 2005.
+The now defunct Teaneck Cultural Arts Coalition had organized many community-wide cultural events, including an annual First Night community celebration of the arts held for several years through New Year's 2005.

-The Garage Theatre Group, Bergen County's first non-profit, professional theatre company, stages fully professional productions, with members of Actors Equity, as well as youth conservatory productions at the Becton Theatre on the campus of Farleigh Dickinson University.
+The Garage Theatre Group, Bergen County's first non-profit professional theatre company, stages fully professional productions, with members of Actors Equity, as well as youth conservatory productions at the Becton Theatre on the campus of Fairleigh Dickinson University.

 Teaneck New Theatre, founded in 1986, performs productions at St. Mark's Church in Teaneck and at the Hackensack Cultural Arts Center.

 Black Box Studios is a theater group based in Congregation Beth Shalom, that has a relationship with the Bergen PAC in Englewood.
 The actors are mostly children and teens ages 10–16, with a 7–9 year old workshop, and an adult workshop.
 There are two to three performances presented in the first two or three weeks of January, and the first two weeks of June.
 Drama and musical theatre summer camps are offered.